-Every year around 30,000 Australians and New Zealanders suffer out-of-hospital cardiac arrest.
-With only 1 in 10 of out-of-hospital cardiac arrest suffers surviving, bystanders play an important role in increasing the chances of saving someone’s life.
+Every year over 33,000 Australians and New Zealanders suffer out-of-hospital cardiac arrest.
+With only 1 in 10 surviving to make it home from hospital, bystanders play an important role in increasing the chances of saving someone’s life.

-This is where Call, Push, Shock comes in to play, a series of basic life support steps that, when followed promptly, give the best chance of surviving an out-of-hospital cardiac arrest.
+This is where Call, Push, Shock comes in to play.
+It is a series of basic life support steps that, when followed promptly, gives the best chance of surviving an out-of-hospital cardiac arrest.
 Each of these simple steps can and should be performed by anyone.

 Every minute matters when treating cardiac arrest and as the Australian Resuscitation Council advises: any attempt at resuscitation is better than no attempt.

 Prompt recognition of cardiac arrest is key.
 If someone is not responsive and not breathing normally, immediately call emergency services (000) and get an AED.
 An early call for help gives the next two steps the greatest opportunity for success, because the sooner the ambulance arrives, the sooner advanced care can begin.

 Start delivering cardiopulmonary resuscitation (CPR) as soon as possible.
 Anyone can perform chest compressions.
 Chest compressions help oxygenated blood flow to the person’s brain and heart until an AED can be used to attempt to restore normal heart pumping or advanced medical personnel arrive.

 Attach an AED as soon as possible and follow the prompts.
 It is universally recognised that early defibrillation significantly improves survival rates.
 The biggest impact is if an AED is used within the first 3 minutes, but survival can be significantly improved even 6-10 minutes after arrest, as long as effective CPR has been started early in the arrest.
 It is thought that good CPR may even increase the likelihood of defibrillation success.
 However, CPR alone is not enough – only defibrillation can shock a heart back into a normal rhythm.